Potato-Man114/Shooting-Shapes/docs/sources.md

 ### Sprites

 All sprites were created by myself during the hackathon event based on concept art I created before the event.

+### Fonts

+The only font used is https://fonts.google.com/specimen/Micro+5